Feed phosphates: Phosphorus requirements

-In addition calcium and vitamin D levels must be optimized because phosphorus metabolism is closely linked to these and symptoms of deficiency can be intensified if not taken into respect properly.
+In addition calcium and vitamin D levels must be optimized because phosphorus metabolism is closely linked to these and symptoms of deficiency can be intensified if appropriate quantities are not used.

 Preventing deficiencies

 Because of possible phosphorus deficiencies in farmed animals, phosphorus is supplied in the form of inorganic feed phosphates.
 Consequences of deficiencies are known and well documented.
 The initial effect is a fall in blood plasma levels, followed by withdrawal of calcium and phosphorus from the skeleton.
 Loss of appetite and reduced productivity are common in all animal species.
-A poor feed conversion efficiency and a lowered live weight gain are well known production related indicators.
-Other deficiency includes reduced fertility in cattle, but also reduced milk yield (milk contains on average 1 g of P per kg), stiffness and in extreme cases even enlarged joints or deformed bones and lameness.
-Other well known symptoms are In layers reduced egg yield and, in case of chicks, reduced hatchability, together with cage layer fatigue syndrome.
+A poor feed conversion efficiency and a lowered live weight gain are well-known production related indicators.
+Other deficiencies include reduced fertility in cattle, but also reduced milk yield (milk contains on average 1 g of P per kg), stiffness and in extreme cases even enlarged joints or deformed bones and lameness.
+Other well known symptoms are reduced egg yield in laying birds, and, in case of chicks, reduced hatchability, together with cage layer fatigue syndrome.
 Also for all species osteomalacia and reduced fertility are possible.
 All these symptoms are more or less irreversible, resulting in economic losses for the farmer.

 Phosphorus metabolism

 The mechanisms of phosphorus digestion and metabolism differ substantially between ruminant and non-ruminant (monogastric) species.
-In pigs, most phosphorus is absorbed from the small intestine -jejunum, duodenum- in the form of ortho-phosphate where its solubility is greatest.
+In pigs, most phosphorus is absorbed from the small intestine (jejunum and duodenum) in the form of orthophosphate, whose solubility is greatest.
 The phosphorus is then transported across the gut wall.
-The kidney plays the major regulatory role in controlling phosphorus levels, any excess is excreted primarily via the urine.
-In poultry available phosphorus solubilises in the gizzard where it becomes available for absorption also in the duodenum and jejunum.
+The kidney plays the major regulatory role in controlling phosphorus levels: any excess is excreted primarily via the urine.
+In poultry available phosphorus solubilises in the gizzard, where it becomes available for absorption also in the duodenum and jejunum.